wapmorgan/Morphos/README.md

 - `$case` - can be `null`, one of `Cases` constants, a string (described below).
 If not null, a string will be returned.
 If null, an array will be returned.
 - `$gender` - one of `Gender` constants, a string (`"m"` for male name,  `"f"` for female name), `null` for autodetection.

-There is three declension classes:
+There is three declension classes for partial declension:

 - `FirstNamesDeclension` - declension of first names in russian language
 - `MiddleNamesDeclension` - declension of middle names in russian language